 For more about the Paul Bunyan State Trail, see Bicycling the Bunyan.

-Bikes are available at Bemidji State University's Outdoor Program Center on the lakeshore, $15 per hour including a helmet, or $45 overnight.
+Nice Ride bikes are available at Bemidji State University's Outdoor Program Center on the lakeshore, $12 a day.

 In June, the family-friendly Bike Bemidji: Loop the Lake Festival includes music and food at rest stops.